hyperglyph/hyperglyph/README.rst

 glyph-rpc
 ---------
+glyph-rpc is still under development. the underlying serialization format is currently unstable.

 glyph-rpc is yet another http rpc library, but it tries to exploit http rather than simply tunnel requests over it. glyph builds webpages out of objects, for computers, and as a result: